Saikumar88941/TaskManager/README.md

 The **TaskManager** application helps users organize their tasks efficiently.
 Users can create, update, delete, and track progress on their tasks through an intuitive interface.

 ### Activites
-.Login Activity
+1.Login Activity
-.Add Task Activity
+2.Add Task Activity
-.Task Details Activity
+3.Task Details Activity
-.Settings Activity
+4.Settings Activity

 ### Steps to proceed:
 Create a new account with basic details like name, email, and password.